OpenMDAO/POEMs/POEM_046.md

 ## How to achieve non-standard connections

-There are some cases where a user may want to use non default `src_indices`.
+There are some cases where a user may want to use non default `src_indices` or to connect a mixture of serial or distributed variables.
-OpenMDAO allows this explicitly by allowing you to provide whatever `src_indices` you like to `connect` and `promotes`.
+OpenMDAO supports this by allowing you to explicitly provide whatever `src_indices` you like to `connect` and `promotes`.
+In this case, the default assumptions don't apply.

 This capability remains the same before and after POEM_046.
 All that is changing is the default behavior when no `src_indices` are given.